StackStorm/st2vagrant/README.md

 #### NFS mount option for Pack development
 Playin with StackStorm ranges from creating rules and workflows, to turning your scripts into actions, to writing custom sensors.
 And all of that Everything involves working with files under `/opt/stackstorm/packs` on `st2vagrant` VM.
-One can do it via ssh, but with all your favorite tools already set up on your laptop, it's convinient to hack files and work with `git` there on the host.
+One can do it via ssh, but with all your favorite tools already set up on your laptop, it's convenient to hack files and work with `git` there on the host.

 You can create your pack directories under `st2vagrant/` on your host.
 Vagrant automatically maps it's host directory to `/vagrant` directory on the VM, where you can symlink files and dirs to desired locations.